EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionGroupsAlgorithm.md

 ... is to have the solver create groups of solutions ("solution groups") that are the complete answers -- a single solution to the MRS is not enough.
 This section describes one algorithm that can accomplish this.

 ### Overview
 The basic approach is to generate the solutions, exactly like we've been doing so far, but then add a new "grouping pass" afterward.
-This grouping pass will find the groups of solutions that meet all the *numeric constraints* that the words in the phrase has placed on the variables.
+This grouping pass will find the groups of solutions that meet all the *numeric constraints* that the words in the phrase have placed on the variables.
 The groups found represent the complete answers to the MRS.

 To illustrate what "numeric constraint" means, take "students lifted a table":
 - "students ..." is plural, which means the contraint is: `count(students) > 2`
 - "... a table" means the constraint is: `count(tables) = 1`
 - etc.

 To determine `count(students)` in the above example, we could simply count the students across all the solutions in a given group.
-If we do this as well for `count(tables)` and return those groups where `count(students) > 2` and `count(tables) = 1`, we will produce groups which *are* valid, but will miss any answers that require a "per previous value" count.
-So, we'll miss the distributive ones.
+If we do this as well for `count(tables)`, and return those groups where `count(students) > 2` and `count(tables) = 1`, we will produce groups which *are* valid, but will miss any answers that require a "per previous value" count.
+So, we'll miss the distributive groups.
 We need to do a slightly more complicated counting algorithm that is "per previous value" to get *all* the readings.

 Here's an overview of the how the algorithm can determine groups that properly account for cumulative, collective and distributive readings:
 >1.
 Determine the order variables appear when evaluating the tree